 Posted on August 26 2019

-Remember all those wonderful party games that you used to play when you were little, like pass the parcel, musical bumps or the chocolate game?
+Remember all those wonderful party games that you used to play when you were little, such as Pass the Parcel, Musical Bumps or the Chocolate Game?
 It’s time to bring back some old-fashioned fun and celebrate the traditional way!

 Most of the bits and pieces you need for kid's party games are very easy to find and most things you will need can be brought at your local shop.
 Things like flour, chocolate, apples and doughnuts are inexpensive and all the other things you probably have at home anyway.
-The joy of the classic children’s party games is that it doesn’t require lots of planning so you can dedicate plenty of time bringing the rest of the party together.
+The joy of classic children’s party games is that they don’t require lots of planning, so you can dedicate plenty of time bringing the rest of the party together.
 Here are 10 of our absolute favourites...

 1. Pin the Tail on the Donkey

 This is a classic party game that is great for indoors and can be adapted for any party theme (age 4+).
-You can buy ready prepared kits for this game or if you would rather make your own all you need is a picture of a tailless animal along with enough tails for each child, a blindfold and some pins to attach the tails.
-Each child takes it in turns to pin the tail as close to the point where the tail should be, whilst blindfolded.
-Alternative themes include pin the jewel on the tiara for a princess party, pin the turtle for an underwater party game and pin the patch on the pirate for a pirate party.
+You can buy ready prepared kits for this game or, if you would rather make your own, all you need is a picture of a tailless animal, enough tails for each child, a blindfold and some pins to attach the tails.
+While blindfolded, each child takes it in turns to pin the tail as close to the point where the tail should be.
+Alternative themes include 'pin the jewel on the tiara' for a princess party, 'pin the shell on the turtle' for an underwater party game and 'pin the patch on the pirate' for a pirate party.

 2. The Chocolate Game